 Like a pro, Dad put on his glasses, got the nail kit and came at me.
 The thing did not want to let go.
 I could feel it trying to hold on as Dad pulled – and won.
 We had to check to make sure the head came out – Mom had a tick last year and the head stayed in so she had to go on med.
 But, in this case, everything came out.
 From the Center for Disease Control and Prevention, here is the proper way to remove a tick.
 I then put hydrogen peroxide on the bite site just to make sure and keep it clean.

-the tick must be attached for 36-48 hours or more before the Lyme disease bacterium can be transmitted" which made me feel better since I know that thing was on me for only an hour or so.
+Deer ticks are the carriers of Lyme disease, but “the tick must be attached for 36-48 hours or more before the Lyme disease bacterium can be transmitted” which made me feel better since I know that thing was on me for only an hour or so.